cameronmcnz/cameronmcnz/_posts/2021-07-20-java-number-guesser-assignment.md

 int rand = random.nextInt();
 ```

+#### Play the name game!

+Get the users name before you play the game.
+Then, when you print out the results, make the message personalized!

+#### Is there a GameData object here?

+Say someone wanted you to get 'object oriented.'
+Is there any data in the application that could be logically grouped together in a single object?

 #### I Like the JOptionPane

 I'm not a big fan of the scanner.
 I like the JOptionPane better: